stardot/inf_format/inf_format_full.md

 The Acorn file/directory name is stored in the attribute file, so the PC directory entry naming doesn't actually matter, but as a rule of thumb producers should try to reproduce the Acorn name as best they can.
 This makes life easier for the person using the tool.

 (The annoying Windows file name restrictions are worth bearing in mind: https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file.
-Shell annoyances are also be worth thinking about: names with `%` or `^` in are annoying to deal with in the Windows command prompt; Names with `$` (not exactly uncommon on Acorn systems...) can be a pain in POSIX-type shells.
+Shell annoyances are also be worth thinking about: names with `%` or `^` in are annoying to deal with in the Windows command prompt; names with `$` (not exactly uncommon on Acorn systems...) can be a pain in POSIX-type shells.
 And so on.)

 Producers SHOULD bear in mind the possibility of creating odd loops of `.inf` names, such as the `ELITE.inf.inf` and `TEST.inf` cases above, and SHOULD NOT emit them.
-(Rationale: depending how the consuming tool searched for files, it may get confused.)
+(Rationale: depending how the consuming tool searches for files, it may get confused.)

 ## Finding data files/PC directories by Acorn name